wildug/wildug.github.io/_posts/2023-10-01-cycling_barcelona.md

 Barcelona also made the news with the announcement of constructing a [*big superblock*](https://www.barcelona.cat/infobarcelona/en/tema/urban-planning-and-infrastructures/turning-barcelona-into-a-big-superblock_1005852.html) in 2020.
 In late 2023 you can clearly see the ambitions of being a bicycle friendly city *almost* everywhere.
 The first thing I noticed were the physically separated bike paths.
-Unlike the Radschutzstreifen (seen on the left) as we call them in Germany, physical barriers convey a sense of security and increases the distance to motor traffic while cycling.
+Unlike the Radschutzstreifen (seen on the left or first picture) as we call them in Germany, physical barriers convey a sense of security and increases the distance to motor traffic while cycling.
 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">
         {% include figure.html path="assets/img/radschutzstreifen" class="img-fluid rounded z-depth-1" zoomable=true %}